Sequential change-point detection for mutually exciting point processes over networks: Numerical Experiments

-We also consider the CUSUM procedure when the assumed post-change parameter differs from the true one; thus, there is a model mismatch.
-While the real change happens on two pairs of nodes making the influence factor both 0.4, we consider a CUSUM procedure which assumes a correct post-change network topology; however, the magnitudes of the post-change parameters on the edges are 50\% and 200\% of the true ones, respectively.
-We also consider a CUSUM procedure that assumes the correct magnitude of the post-change parameter but an incorrect post-change network topology.
-In one case, only the change in the influence from $2\to 1$ is expected, and in another, a change in the influence from $2\to 1$, $1\to 3$, $6\to 1$, $1\to 7$ is expected.
-The simulation results show that even with misspecified post-change parameters (magnitude or network topology), the CUSUM procedure can still achieve better performance than the GLR and the score procedures.
-This demonstrates that the CUSUM procedure is reasonably robust to the misspecification of the post-change parameters.
+\textbf{Misspecification in post-change parameters.} We also consider the CUSUM procedure when the assumed post-change parameter differs from the true parameters in Figure \ref{fig:ARL_EDD}, indicating a model mismatch.
+For the small network of size 8, while the real change occurs on two pairs of nodes making the influence factor both 0.4, we consider a CUSUM procedure which assumes a correct post-change network topology, but with magnitudes of the post-change parameters on the edges to be 200\% (Magn1) and 50\% (Magn2) of the true magnitudes, respectively.
+We also consider a CUSUM procedure which assumes the correct magnitude of the post-change parameter, but an incorrect post-change network topology.
+In one case, a change in the influence from $2\to 1$, $1\to 3$, $6\to 1$, $1\to 7$ is expected (Topo1), and in another, only the change in the influence from $2\to 1$ is expected (Topo2).
+For the large network of size 100, we consider the case when the magnitudes of the post-change parameters are 200\% (Magn1) and 50\% (Magn2) of the true ones.
+For the topological model mismatch, recall that the true change happens on 200 edges, we select 200 more edges (Topo1) or drop 50 edges (Topo2), both at random as the misspecified cases.
+Even with misspecified post-change parameters in either influence magnitude or network topology, the CUSUM procedure can still achieves better performance than the GLR and the score procedures for both network settings.
+This demonstrates that the proposed CUSUM procedure is reasonably robust to the misspecification of the post-change parameters.

+Though misspecified, the cases provided above still partly capture the true change.
+When the estimated post-change parameters deviate greatly from the true parameters, the CUSUM procedure can fail to achieve an EDD linear in $\log(\text{ARL})$, as shown in Figure \ref{fig:misspec}.
+For the network of size 8, the post-change parameters is estimated to perceive a change in the influence from $6\to 1$, $1\to 7$, with a magnitude of $0.4$.
+For the network of size 100, the misspecified post-change parameters select 200 edges randomly (independent of the true topology of the change) with a magnitude of $0.2$.

+{ In real scenarios, the abrupt change may represent an unexpected anomaly, and we do not have enough data to estimate the post-change parameters.
+In such cases, we may choose a targeted topology of the post-change parameters to detect a certain type of structural change and choose the magnitude to reflect a minimum size of the change to be detected.
+For certain applications, it is also possible to enumerate the potential changes and run several detection procedures in parallel, each responsible for monitoring the process against one type of change.
+We can also see which type of change causes an alarm to help identify the change pattern and location.
+Alternatively, there are also adaptive CUSUM procedures \citep{xie2020sequential}, which use ``future'' samples to estimate a potential post-change parameter and use as a plug-in estimator in the CUSUM statistics.
+However, such methods may incur an additional delay in detection. }